-In addition to our results determined in accordance with U.S. GAAP, we believe the below non-GAAP measure is useful in evaluating our operating performance.
-We use the financial measure "adjusted net income before provision for income taxes" to present our pre-tax earnings from core business operations.
+In addition to our results determined in accordance with U.S. GAAP, we believe the non-GAAP measure of "adjusted net income before provision for income taxes" is useful in evaluating our operating performance.
+We use this financial measure to present our pre-tax earnings from core business operations.
 This measure does not have standardized definitions and is not prepared in accordance with U.S. GAAP.
 The items excluded from this financial measure may have a material impact on our financial results.
 Certain of those items are non-recurring, while others are non-cash in nature.
 Accordingly, this non-GAAP financial performance measure should be considered in addition to, and not as a substitute for or superior to, the comparable measures prepared in accordance with U.S. GAAP.